telerik/blazor-docs/components/listview/overview.md

 ## Templates

-You fully control the rendering of the items and their layout.
-You can add header, footer, and a template for editing items.
+The ListView component can fully control the rendering of the items and their layout.
+It has a header, footer, and template for editing items.
 [Read more about the Blazor ListView templates]({%slug listview-templates%}).

 ## Editing

-The ListView component allows you to define a template for an item in edit mode and add command buttons for the user to edit, delete and insert items.
+The ListView component has functionality to put the items in edit/insert mode, as well as delete items through dedicated command buttons.
 [Read more about the Blazor ListView editing]({%slug listview-editing%}).

 ## Paging

-You can enable automatic paging of the provided data so the user has less scrolling to do and the list can fit better in your layout.
+The ListView supports automatic paging of the provided data, so the user has less scrolling to do.
+The list also fits better in the layout.
 [Read more about the Blazor ListView paging]({%slug listview-paging%}).

 ## Refresh Data

-The ListView allows you to refresh its data manually so the component can react to changes in the collection.
+The ListView can refresh its data manually so the component can react to changes in the collection.
 [Read more about the Blazor ListView data refresh]({%slug listview-refresh-data%}).

 ## Events